Radiation Therapy Program

 RTT 4122.
 Clinical Simulation Lab V.

-Students are provided instruction and simulated practice in a controlled laboratory setting.
-A continuation of RTT 4121.
-This course provides instruction, demonstration and participation in immobilization, positioning and treatment simulation.
-Students will learn aspects of simulation for basic, intermediate, and some advanced treatment delivery applications.
+This course provides instruction and simulates practice in a controlled laboratory setting.
+Students are provided with instruction, demonstration and participation in immobilization, positioning and simulation with the aid of an anthropomorphic phantom.
+Students will learn aspects of simulation for basic, intermediate, and advanced treatment delivery applications.

 Grade Mode: Standard Letter